-The recommended daily dose of Intron A in induction is 20 million IU/m2 as an intravenous infusion, over 20 minutes, 5 consecutive days per week, for 4 weeks (see Dose Adjustment below).
+The recommended daily dose of INTRON A in induction is 20 million IU/m^2 as an intravenous infusion, over 20 minutes, 5 consecutive days per week, for 4 weeks (see Dose Adjustment below).

-Dosage Forms for This Indication

 Dosage Form Concentration Route

 Powder 10 MIU 10 MIU/mL IV

-Powder 18 MIU 18 MIU/mL IV Powder 50 MIU 50 MIU/mL IV
+Powder 18 MIU 18 MIU/mL IV

+Powder 50 MIU 50 MIU/mL IV

-NOTE: Intron A Solution for Injection in vials is NOT recommended for intravenous administration and should not be used for the induction phase of malignant melanoma.
+NOTE: INTRON A Solution for Injection in vials is NOT recommended for intravenous administration and should not be used for the induction phase of malignant melanoma.

-NOTE: Intron A Powder for Injection does not contain a preservative.
+NOTE: INTRON A Powder for Injection does not contain a preservative.
 The vial must be discarded after reconstitution and withdrawal of a single dose.